ayushshrivastv/SuperteamIN-Alpenglow/README.md

 - **Discussions**: [GitHub Discussions](https://github.com/ayushshrivastv/SuperteamIN-Alpenglow/discussions)
 - **Email**: For security-related issues, contact the maintainers directly

-### Commercial Support

-For enterprise support, consulting, or custom development, please contact our team through the repository or email.

 ## License

 This project is licensed under the **MIT License** - see the [LICENSE](./LICENSE) file for complete details.

-### Third-Party Licenses

-This project includes third-party software.
-See [THIRD_PARTY_LICENSES.md](./THIRD_PARTY_LICENSES.md) for details.

 ---

-**Made with ❤️ by the Alpenglow Verification Team**

 *Advancing blockchain security through mathematical rigor and formal verification.*